21 ways I get out of the writing doldrums

 When I need an immediate boost, I have a list of 21 habits or tricks I can employ to get out of the writing doldrums…

 1. Clean my desk: Organizing or cleaning something always makes me feel better.
-My desk is a particularly welcome target because I end up staring at it when I’m writing, and a clean, well-organized surface always makes me feel cheered and hopeful.
+My desk is a welcome target because I end up staring at it when I’m writing, and a clean, well-organized surface always makes me feel cheered and hopeful.
 But other areas work as well.
 Some months ago, I thinned and organized my (shamefully big) collection of earrings.
 I feel a little burst of pleasure every time I look at my now well-organized earrings.

-2. Go for a walk: I walk a lot, not the least at my treadmill desk, where I also write.
+2. Go for a walk: I walk a lot, not least at my treadmill desk, where I also write.
 But if I’m feeling tired or down, I know that a walk outside — to the bank or grocery store — will give me a jolt of energy.

-4. Read an article: I don’t allow myself to read novels when I’m supposed to be working but if I’m stalled on a piece of writing or feeling totally uninspired, a brief well-written article from the New York Times (I have a subscription on my phone) or a “Talk of the Town” piece in the New Yorker gives me a model of fine writing and a much needed boost.
+4. Read an article: I don’t allow myself to read novels when I’m supposed to be working, but if I’m stalled on a piece of writing or feeling totally uninspired, a brief, well-written article from the New York Times (I have a subscription on my phone) or a “Talk of the Town” piece in the New Yorker gives me a model of fine writing and a much-needed boost.

 5. Do something for my husband: My husband is a kind, deeply supportive man who was a 100%-involved parent when our kids were young.
 He has changed my life in so many positive ways.
 If I can do something for him — whether it’s making dinner or picking up a book at the library for him — it makes me feel great.